Darudado/WitchCitadelEN/README.md

 To start their quest: Go to their system, go to the crimson citadel and buy the 2 items that will unlock the quests.
 The 1st is only the main quest, the second has all the side quests, it's a bit messy.
 You get items to skip steps of the bounty, but you won't get rewards.

+FAQ:

-1)How do I get the officers?
+1) How do I get the officers?
 Start the questline by buying the 1st book in 'crimson citadel', then start the crimson invitation questline,  you'll fight fake versions of the witches, 3 bounties between the rift planet and the mirage planet,  then you'll start the pale invitation questline and get to fight the actual witches, they'll drop a card that gives you their ship and them as officers.
 By the end you will have all of them, there are like 15-20 bounties, the officers start to be available in the later half.

 2) I can't find my crimson citadel stuff!
 You'll find a purple card in your inventory later, it'll work like a storage for your mod related stuff.

 3) How do I get the 'holy see' variant in the mod?
 Roll the cubes until you get all the books, you'll know when you read all of them as you'll see a new bounty with the holy see.

 4) How do I unlock pale skills for my officers?
 Finish the main questline, click their cards again.